 It also offers a great degree of flexibility for those manufacturers who want to push the boundaries when it comes to possible future applications for smart speakers.

 While companies like Amazon won’t adopt this new reference design, since it has an in-house platform, but other smaller hardware manufacturers who have been mulling to enter the ecosystem will definitely jump the ship.
 Major technology giants will continue to build on their existing platforms but third-party makers will be able to append their arsenal of products with a new addition — voice activated smart speaker.
+You must check out studio speakers under $500.

 Qualcomm believes that the first products built using the said reference design should make their way to the market by the end of this year.
 But, as the market catches up to the demand for voice-activated speakers, the chipmaker expects it to pick pace in 2018.